seomoz/fiji/README.md

  4. To build jars suitable for uploads to Maven Central, see `$wkspc/devtools/prepare-central-jars`.

- 5. To build assemblies, which are tar balls that package transitive dependencies for runtime use, in each directory with `pom.xml` run:
+ 5. To build assemblies, which are tar balls that package transitive dependencies for runtime use, you will need to put all of your repositories in the `profiles` section of your `settings.xml`.
+Then, in each directory with `pom.xml` run:
-    ```mvn assembly:single```
+    ```mvn assembly:single -Ddescriptor=src/main/assembly/release.xml```

 ## Fiji CLI